What Is Gap Insurance and How Does It Work?

 Gap insurance only activates in total loss scenarios where your vehicle cannot be repaired economically.
 The two primary situations include:

-- Vehicle totaled in a covered accident: When collision damage is so extensive that repair costs exceed a certain percentage of the vehicle's value (typically 70–80%)
+- Vehicle totaled in a covered accident: When collision damage is so extensive that repair costs exceed the vehicle's value threshold (typically 70–80% depending on your state)

 - Vehicle stolen and not recovered: When your car is stolen and law enforcement cannot locate it within a specified timeframe

 Gap insurance does not cover partial repairs, mechanical breakdowns, rental car expenses, or your down payment on a replacement vehicle.
 It strictly addresses the loan-to-value gap in total loss situations.
-Learn more about GAP insurance for auto coverage for complete details on what's included.
+Learn more in our complete GAP insurance auto coverage guide for full details on what's included and excluded.

 Who Needs Gap Insurance?